premAI-io/benchmarks/bench_candle/README.md

 ### 👀 Some points to note:

 1. Candle does not support Float32 from the latest implementation.
-This imlementation of Candle Llama2 does not support quantized weights of int8/4 precisions.
+This implementation of Candle Llama2 does not support quantized weights of int8/4 precisions.
 2. Candle does not have support for Metal devices.